HOW A HALLBERG-RASSY HULL IS BUILT

 Compared to the single skin hulls in the old days, today's hulls are insulated, which means a superior torsional stiffness of the hull.

-The material used is a PVC foam called Divinycell.
+The material used for insulation is a PVC foam called Divinycell.
 It is fitted when the laminate is still wet, and then covered by laminate.
 The Divinycell is a superior material for a cruising boat, compared to balsa.
 The PVC foam has closed cells, which means that the material does not absorb water.
+Divinycell is a superb insulation against cold, heat and noise.
 The Divinycell will finally be covered with more laminate.

 The parts of the hull are laminated together before the mould is opened.
 The points where the parts are put together are laminated so carefully that this will be the strongest part of the hull.